computerlegs/portfolio/readme.md

 </label>
  ```

-Because the check box has two states, it could be styled between a 'hamburger' and a 'cross' using CSS.
-It could also be animated between these two states with the property 'transform' and value 'rotate'.
+Because the check box has two states, it can display content in two ways.
+This allows the menu to be displayed differently before and after a user presses it.
+The icon can also be styled between a 'hamburger' and a 'cross' using CSS and then animated between these two states with the property 'transform' and value 'rotate'.
 Below you can see the rotation transform in CSS as the input changes into the state 'checked'.

 ```css
 #menu-toggle:checked + .menu-button-container .menu-button::before {